hyrmn/gecho/README.md

-# GoTcpEchoServer
+# Gecho

-A (very) simple TCP echo server written in golang
+A (very) simple TCP echo server written in Go.

+This server implements only the TCP portion of [RFC 0862](https://github.com/hyrmn/gecho/blob/master/docs/rfc0862.txt).
+Yes, believe it or not, there is an RFC for echo.

 ## Running